amvjakob/amvjakob.github.io/_pages/about.md

 insights from neuroscience could translate into improvements in the current state of the art of machine learning models.

-If I'm not coding, you might find me at a chess board :zap:, at the gym :running: or out hiking :deciduous_tree:!
+If I'm not coding, you might find me at a chess board ⚡, at the gym 🚵 or out hiking 🌄!